ARobinson-26/Amazing_Coders/README.md

 By using the arrows on the keybord you will be able to move the character Up, Down, Left, and Right.

 ###### Troubleshooting
-If anything where to go wrong in the code you can simply close the tab and restart the code the same way you started it the first time
+If anything were to go wrong in the code you can simply close the tab and restart the code the same way you started it the first time

-####### Amazing Coders
 Big thanks to the Tufts Coding Academy 2024 for giving us the oppurtunity to learn python